-Bond claims exist to help unpaid parties who furnish labor or material on a construction project secure payment.
-These documents can be used on public projects, or projects sponsored by the state or by the federal government.
+Payment bond claims exist to help unpaid parties who furnish labor or material on a construction project secure payment.
+These documents can be used on public projects, or projects sponsored by a state or local government entity.

 Be proactive to ensure that you are able to file a valid bond claim, if and when the time comes.
 If you do not send your required notices properly and meet the right deadlines, you may discover later on that your claim is worthless and unenforceable.